The After-Hours Dilemma Every Contractor Faces

 The burnout cycle looks like this:

-- You answer every call because you need the money
+- You try to handle calls yourself because you need the money

 - You're exhausted and your work quality drops